inaimathi/langnostic/posts/pressure-release.md

 minTree :: Ord a => BinomialHeap a -> Maybe (BinomialTree a) minTree (Heap []) = Nothing
 minTree (Heap ts) = Just $ foldl1 minKey ts
-    where minKey memo t = if key memo &lt; key t then memo else t
+    where minKey memo t = if key memo < key t then memo else t

 minimum :: Ord a => BinomialHeap a -> Maybe a minimum = liftM key . minTree